kirahewitt/noses-db/README.md

-# SealQL Senior Project
+# NOSES
 ### Ilya Minarov, Jacob Rakestraw, Ian O'Rourke
 Overview
 =================
-* Full Stack Angular/Flask web app for the NOSES database as a project for Cal Poly's CSC 366 class with Professor Dekhtyar
+* Started as a Full Stack Angular/Flask web app for the NOSES database as a project for Cal Poly's CSC 366 class.
+* Extended into Senior Project
 * Query, download, upload (by single and bulk) Seal Observations

 Features